• Skip to primary navigation

 4. From the next screen, navigate to Troubleshoot > Advanced options > Command prompt.

-5. On the Command Prompt window, type chkdsk /r c: and press the Enter key on the keyboard of your computer.
+5. On the Command Prompt screen, type chkdsk /r c: and press the Enter key on the keyboard of your computer.

 6. Chkdsk may ask you to run next time the system restarts.
-If this happens, type Y and restart the computer.
+If it does, type Y and restart the computer.

 Patiently wait for Chkdsk Command to find and fix Hard Disk Errors on your computer.
-Once, the Chkdsk command is complete, restart the computer and you may find it working normally.
+Once, the Chkdsk command is complete, restart the computer and you may find it working properly.

 4. Repair Master Boot Record